apache/pulsar-manager/front-end/README.md

 #### Development

-You can start a pulsar standalone.
+You can start a Pulsar standalone.
 The Pulsar Admin UI will automatically connect to pulsar standalone via `http://localhost:8080`.
-Now you try to go to `tenants` page and create `tenant`.